 So you’re homeschooling…

-Whether this is something you’ve been wanting to do for some time or a choice you made due to COVID-19, welcome to the party!
-I’m officially in the throes of my 19th year of homeschooling with about 6 more to go.
+Whether this is something you’ve been wanting to do for some time or a choice you made in just the last year or two, welcome to the party!
+I’m officially starting my 21st year of homeschooling with about 4 more to go.
 It has been one of my best life decisions ever.

-One of the things that I’ve gleaned in this home education gig, is that organization is super duper important.
+One of the things that I’ve gleaned in this home education gig, is that organizing homeschool stuff: supplies, routines, and schedules is super duper important.
 Since we live, eat, sleep, and school at our home, there is a myriad of tasks — and stuff – to juggle.